mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

 11. Create a symbolic link that points the iTunes backup folder on your C drive to your external drive:

     a.
 Click **Start->Windows System->Command Prompt**.<br />
     b.
-Type the following command, replacing the drive letter `D` with the actual drive letter of your external drive:<br />
+Enter the following command, replacing the drive letter `D` with the actual drive letter of your external hard drive:<br />

        `mklink /j "%APPDATA%\Apple Computer\MobileSync\Backup" "D:\Apple Computer\MobileSync\Backup"`